swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 API resilience describes the changes one can make to a public API without breaking its ABI.
 Does this proposal introduce features that would become part of a public API?
-If so, what kinds of changes can be made without breaking ABI?
-Can this feature be added/removed without breaking ABI?
+If so, what kinds of changes can be made without breaking API?
+Can this feature be added/removed without breaking API?
 For more information about the resilience model, see the [library evolution document](https://github.com/apple/swift/blob/master/docs/LibraryEvolution.rst) in the Swift repository.